“Australia’s interest rates kept on hold at historic low”*

 If you are looking at reviewing your risk profile, it should be done with a professional adviser.
 This will ensure that you are fully educated during the process.

 If you have personal non-deductible debt such as a mortgage, credit card or personal loan, how much is it costing you maintain?
 If you are paying 3-4% on your mortgage or 10%+ on your personal interest and credit cards, this far outstrips your return on your cash.

 By using your cash on hand to reduce loans, you are reducing your ongoing expenses and therefore putting yourself in a better net cashflow position.

 The worldwide economic recovery is looking more and more to be a slow journey.
 Low cash rates internationally and domestically will be the norm for the foreseeable future.
 Those who rely on interest income may need to review their situation as returns remain low.

 As with any changes to your financial situation, seeking professional advice at this time will give you peace of mind.
-Schedule a no-cost, no-obligation Discovery Meeting with Louella Jorge to explore how professional advice can help you.
+Schedule a no-obligation Discovery Chat with us to explore how professional advice can help you.

 The views expressed in this publication are solely those of the author; they are not reflective or indicative of RI Advice Group’s position and are not to be attributed to RI Advice Group.
 They cannot be reproduced in any form without the express written consent of the author.
 Louella Jorge is an Authorised Representative of RI Advice Group Pty Ltd, ABN 23 001 774 125 AFSL 238429.
 This editorial does not consider your personal circumstances and is general advice only.
 It has been prepared without taking into account any of your individual objectives, financial solutions or needs.
 Before acting on this information, you should consider its appropriateness, having regard to your own objectives, financial situation and needs.
 You should read the relevant Product Disclosure Statements and seek personal advice from a qualified financial adviser before you act